 All documents should be dropped off in the Records Office, Room B-220, or mailed from your school.
 Official college transcripts and ACT scores may also be submitted, if applicable.
-Triton College will not evaluate transcripts without completion of a general petition form.
+All incoming transcripts are automatically evaluated.

-*Applicants must have their scores or transcripts (unofficial documents sufficient) evaluated by a counselor in order to be granted a placement test waiver.
+*Applicants must have their scores or transcripts (unofficial documents sufficient) evaluated by an advisor in order to be granted a placement test waiver.

 Congratulations, you're officially a Triton College student!